JavierGilLeon/portfolio/README.md

 # 👨‍🔧 Engineering Project Portfolio

 Welcome to my personal project portfolio
-Here you'll find a curated selection of my work in digital systems, embedded programming, and industrial automation.
+Here you'll find a curated selection of my work in digital systems and embedded programming.

 ---